Dr. Eric Laarakker – Holistic veterinarian, Founder/Owner of Healthcare-Academy Den Hoek

 Besides coordinating the educational activities she is a teacher in the Connection Sensor course.

 In 2015 she started at the College Education Zen-Shiatsu in Amsterdam, and she hopes to graduate from this education in June 2019.
 She established a small practice named Zencourage – for Zen-Shiatsu and Holistic Healthcare- at her place in Ruinerwold.
-She enjoys spending time with her family, friends and her animals (horses, lovely mini pigs, dog, cats and a bunch of chickens).
+She enjoys spending time with her family, friends and her animals (horses, lovely mini pigs, dogs, cats and a bunch of chickens).

 Dr. Aleid Hillebrand – Holistic veterinarian, teacher and administrative assistant at Healthcare-Academy Den Hoek